Hidden Markov and semi-Markov models: When and why are these models useful for classifying states in time series data?: Sheep acceleration Data

-In order to assess the classification performance of the four models described above and considering the times series from each video as independent, we conducted a similar \textit{leave-one time series-out} cross-validation approach as detailed in the previous section.
+In order to assess the classification performance of the four models described above, we conducted a similar \textit{leave-one time series-out} cross-validation approach as detailed in the previous section.
+To simplify the analysis, we considered the times series from each video as independent.
+However, as multiple videos correspond to the same animal it could be possible to add a random effect to take into account a potential correlation across time series from the same individual.
 In this case we first fit the four models with all the time series but one, and then predicted the remaining time series with the two decoding algorithms 100 times (sampling 100 times from the joint posterior distributions).
 Finally we calculated the two accuracy indices and the cross entropy value.
+Generally, when the aim is to identify different behaviors from acceleration data, one can incorporate previous knowledge about the mean, mode and/or variance into the distribution of the observations and sojourn times for each behavior.
+For instance, in the case of the sheep it is possible to assume that the sojourn time distribution of the resting class will contain larger values when compared to other sojourn time distributions, and that the distribution of mean pitch of the eating behavior should place almost all probability mass on negative values.
+As such, to fit the models we considered normal priors with high standard deviation and values of mean that differ according to each behavior.
+The list of the priors used are provided in the Appendix S3.

 Furthermore, we fit the four models with all the time series available to analyze the ability of them to capture the structure of the system.
 In order to measure predictive capacity we computed a root mean square error (RMSE) over the observations: for each observed time series and model, using a 100 sample of the previously fitted posterior, we computed 100 predictions (using the FB algorithm) of the hidden states and the observation process.
 We then calculated the RMSE between the predictions and observations.
 To evaluate the goodness of fit we finally compared the estimations of the sojourn times assuming geometric distributions (HMM and AR(1)-HMM) and as negative binomial distributions (HSMM and AR(1)-HSMM) with the empirical distributions obtained from the observed sojourn times.